The crop is easy to grow organically without the use of chemicals and is very resistant to pests.

 Cannadoca CBD oil, contains high levels of CBD, a natural compound found in the hemp plant – part of the cannabis family.
 All our products are THC FREE thanks to a patented technology used during the extraction process.
 When cannabis contains high levels of THC, it produces psychoactive effects that will make you high – and is commonly referred to as marijuana.

-Full-spectrum CBD products derived from hemp, have very low and often untraceable amounts of THC.
-However, there is still the possibility that even small amounts can give a false positive.
-We advise our users to try THC free options such as CANNABLEDS Broad Spectrum CBD, however, this product is not risk free.
+Full-spectrum CBD products derived from hemp have very low and often undetectable levels of THC.
+However, there is still a possibility that even small amounts can cause a false positive.
+We advise our users to try THC free options such as Cannadoca Broad Spectrum CBD, however this product is not risk free.

-- A small drop in blood pressure
+A slight drop in blood pressure

-However, there is a chance that CBD will boost the effect of your medication – to the point that you can reduce your regular dose.The trick is asking your doctor or health care physician if you can take grapefruit with your medication.
-Grapefruits can also mess with the metabolism of a variety of medications, so if your doctor says no to grapefruit then you’ll have to be careful about mixing CBD with your medication.
+However, there is a chance that CBD may increase the effect of your medication – to the point where you can reduce your regular dose.
+Always ask your doctor if you can take grapefruit with your medication.
+Grapefruit can also interfere with the metabolism of a number of medications, so if your doctor says no to grapefruit, you’ll need to be careful about mixing CBD with your medications.
 Of course, we always recommend discussing CBD with your doctor anyway – especially if you’re already taking any medication.